-- The quickest possible way to handle the exams is 2 years but it’s a very strict and challenging scenario.
+- The quickest possible way to pass the 3 levels of the CFA exam is now 12 months but it’s a very strict and challenging scenario.

 - All 3 passed levels of the CFA exam do not make you a CFA charterholder yet.

-- After you pass all the 3 exams, you must meet the CFA charterholder requirements particularly related to the relevant work experience before you can actually use your CFA designation.
+- After you pass all the 3 exams, you must meet the CFA charterholder requirements particularly related to the qualified work experience before you can actually use your CFA designation.